oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 &nbsp;

-The following diagram presents the network structure of the OCI Open EBS LZ.
+The following diagram presents the network structure of the OCI EBS LZ.

 &nbsp;